alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-26-on-crucifixion-jesus.md

 ---
+date: 2020/08/26
+group1: true
+hijri: Muharram 7, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com, salafiyyah@outlook.sa
-title: On the Jews and Christians concerning the crucifixion of Jesus
 source: Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 1883, Question 4
-hijri: Muharram 7, 1442
-date: 2020/08/26
-group1: true
-note: true
-locale: en
-lang: en
-category: [prophets,fatwas]
 summary: Whoever claims that Jesus was crucified or killed is a Kafir as he will be opposing the explicit texts of the Qur'an.
+title: On the Jews and Christians concerning the crucifixion of Jesus
 ---

 ### Question: